cwilling/pvc/README.md

     - hackage form is also the *project name* e.g. hscolour
     - freedesktop form is the *project name* e.g. libevdev
     - libreoffice form is the release category e.g. libreoffice-fresh or libreoffice-still
-    - live555 form is the *project name* i.e. live555
     - metacpan form is the *project name (as known at metacpan)* e.g. libnet
-    - suitesparse form is the *project name* i.e. suitesparse
-    - vtk form is the *project name* i.e. vtk
-    - zpaq form is the *project name* i.e. zpaq

 Examples of *add* command usage for the different repo types are:
   - pvc add --project pvc --type github --urlbase cwilling/pvc
   - pvc add --project x11vnc --type sourceforge --urlbase libvncserver/x11vnc